salbalkus/CausalTables.jl/paper/paper.md

 simulation like `CausalTables.jl`.
 The package `CausalInference.jl`
-[@Schauer2024] implements causal graphs and discovery algorithms, similar to CausalDAG [@squires2018causaldag] or DoWhy [@dowhy] in Python and daggity [@Textor2017] in R. However, it is generally incompatible with the tabular data used in practice and also cannot randomly generate data.
+[@Schauer2024] implements causal graphs and discovery algorithms, similar to CausalDAG [@squires2018causaldag] or DoWhy [@dowhy] in Python and daggity [@Textor2017] in R. That said, it is generally incompatible with the tabular data used in practice and does not support simulations.
 The simulation capabilities of `CausalTables.jl` are similar to those of probabilistic programming packages like Turing.jl [@turing] or Gen.jl [@gen].
 However, while other packages can *sample* data from SCMs, only `CausalTables.jl` allows extracting *closed-form distributions* conditional on data drawn in previous steps of the process.

 # Example 1: Data With Causal Structure

 `CausalTables.jl` supports causal inference problems that involve estimating the effect of at least one treatment on at least one response.
-Using the `CausalTable` constructor, one can wrap an existing Table with with causal structure:
+Using the `CausalTable` constructor, one can wrap an existing Table with causal structure:

 ::: {.cell execution_count="1"}
 ``` {.julia .cell-code}